 Now, as the observability space has evolved, tracing provides a higher level view of requests as they traverse through cloud environments which leaves room for profiling exemplars to link higher level traces to more granular profiles.
 This is achieved by tagging profiles with unique trace metadata that makes it easy to view both complete paths for a request through the trace and also the more granular performance of what code was being executed.

 There are a lot of profilers like Parca, Pyroscope, Datadog and Google Cloud profiler to name a few.
-However, our focus for this post will be Pyroscope, an open source profiling platform.
+However, our focus for this post will be Pyroscope, an open source profiling platform, as our observation has shown that configuring OSS provides more efficient TCO than the SaaS services like Datadog for scaling organizations.

 It allows the user to collect, store, and query profiling data in a CPU and disk efficient way.
 Pyroscope focuses on building a storage engine that is built specifically for profiling data to both store and query that data as efficiently as possible.
 Read more about continuous profiling using Pyroscope.